 The image given below shows how the viral vectors insert the gene of interest into the host genome by interacting with the receptors present of the surface of the cell.

 Liposome, naked DNA, nucleofection, and transposons are some of the non-viral vector-mediated methods used for gene therapy.
 Why the non-viral vector will be one of the best opportunities for the gene transfer?

 The non-viral vectors are non-toxic, non-immunogenic, and tissue-specific.
 Also, it is easy to design and apply them.
 Some of the non-viral vectors are discussed here below,

 The liposome also called lipoplex-mediated gene therapy is an artificial technique non-infected to the host cell.
 The liposomes are artificially synthesized molecule typically 0.025 to 2 μm in size, made up of the lipids.

 The DNA can not directly be inserted in the cell because of the negative charge present on a cell surface and DNA itself.
 Hence naturally both repel each other.
 The liposome is used to solve this problem.

 The lipid molecule is hydrophilic as well as hydrophobic in nature which protects the interior aqueous phase.
 The head of it is hydrophilic while the tail is hydrophobic.
 The liquid solution of DNA is encapsulated with the liposome lipid bilayer which helps in penetrating it.

 Nonetheless, due to the smaller size of it, the liposome isn’t a good choice for the larger size of gene transfer.
 Also, the liposome is non-attractive for the DNA as well as the cell surface.
 This problem is encountered by introducing a positive charge on the hydrophilic domain of the lipid.

-A new type of upgraded version of the liposome is designed and named it as lipoplex.
+A new type of upgraded version of the liposome has been designed and named it “lipoplex”.

-The lipoplex attracts both the DNA as well as the cell surface, hence, a more stable complex of lipid-DNA is created.
+The lipoplex attracts both the DNA as well as the cell surface, consequently, a more stable complex of lipid-DNA is created.

 This tube-like structure efficiently transfers DNA into the target cell.
 Plus, lipoplex is non-immunogenic due to this reason, it is the best choice over the liposome and virus-based vector.